juandesant/adass-xxvii-manuscript-agile-system-engineering/README.md

 # Agile Software Engineering and Systems Engineering at SKA scale
 This repository contains the manuscript for the proceedings of my contribution (O4.4, title above) to ADASS XXVII (2017) in Santiago.

+This version will be submitted to the arXiv as pre-print.
+Please, remember that the ADASS submissions have a copyright transfer to the Astronomical Society of the Pacific (ASP).

 ## Author
 J. Santander-Vela (SKA Organisation)